 Green Gallery: Green Ross

-cover to Green Lantern: No Fear HC
+cover to Green Lantern: No Fear

 I should have saved last week's post on Fringe's crimson revision of DC Comics' emerald adventurers for today.
 Migraines and other obstacles have put the squeeze on this piece.
 But it's only St. Patrick's Day for 18 hours more at most anywhere on the planet, so in the spirit of my green-themed posts from 2009 and 2010, here's another one.

 As my friends and regular readers know, I can find it hard to pass up punnery in post names.
-Luckily for me, if not David Mamet, Alex Ross has done plenty of Green Lantern art — other green characters, too, from The Hulk to The Spectre to a revival of The Green Lama for Project Superpowers, but I'm keeping it short and Hal Jordan has a movie coming out this summer.
+Luckily for me, if not David Mamet, Alex Ross has done plenty of Green Lantern art — other green characters, too, from The Hulk to The Spectre to a revival of The Green Lama for Project Superpowers; however, I'm keeping it short and Hal Jordan has a movie coming out this summer.

 Ross illustrated a string of nice medium shots of the members of comics' first superhero group for the covers of the recent Justice Society of America title JSA and its successor, actually called Justice Society of America, including the one of GL Alan Scott for Nov.
 2005's JSA #77 above right.
 During that time Alex was co-writing (with Jim Krueger), designing, and painting the covers for the non-continuity limited series Justice, including a face-off between GL Hal Jordan and Sinestro for June 2007's #11 seen at the bottom of this post.